-Eligibility Requirements for a Spouse - Eligibility requires that you entered into the marriage in good faith, not solely for immigration benefits, have resided with your spouse, and are a person of good moral character and you meet these factors:
+Eligibility Requirements for a Spouse - The eligibility requirements are: (1) that you entered into the marriage in good faith, not solely for immigration benefits, (2) have resided with your spouse, and (3) are a person of good moral character and you meet these factors:

-- You are married to a U.S. citizen or permanent resident abuser, -or- - Your marriage to the abuser was terminated by death or a divorce (related to the abuse) within the two years prior to filing, -or- - Your spouse lost or renounced citizenship or permanent resident status within the two years prior to filing due to an incident of domestic violence, -or- - You believed that you were legally married to your abusive U.S. citizen or permanent resident spouse but the marriage was not legitimate only because your spouse was also married to someone else.
+- You are married to a U.S. citizen or permanent resident abuser, -or- - Your marriage to the abuser was terminated by death or a divorce (related to the abuse) within the two years Prior to filing, -or- - Your spouse lost or renounced citizenship or permanent resident status within the two years prior to filing due to An incident of domestic violence, -or- - You believed that you were legally married to your abusive U.S. citizen or permanent resident spouse but the Marriage was not legitimate only because your spouse was also married to someone else.